 Our obedience training philosophy is focused on science-based, positive reinforcement instruction.
 We offer clients several different ways to work with their dogs — all of which involve a gentle, kind and fair technique.
-We teach students how to use a clicker but they do not have to use it to attend our classes.
+We encourage students to use a clicker (or other type of “marker”) but a clicker is not required to attend our classes.
+We strive to find a humane method that works for both the dog and human.
 We do not do any leash “corrections” and choke chains and pinch collars are never used.
 It is important to us to help our clients understand how their dog learns and thinks so they can get their dogs to do what they want!

 All of our group, obedience training classes are limited in size so you are guaranteed individual attention.
 We also offer private dog training sessions for those who need a flexible schedule and one-on-one time with a trainer.